andresfelipemendez/C-D3D11-Engine/README.md

 - [ ] Game Logic, scores and that kind of stuff

 ## Engine TODO
-perhaps this wont be added to this version of the engine but I keep this in the horizon
+perhaps this won't be added to this version of the engine but I keep this in the horizon
 - [ ] PBR
 - [ ] Multi-platform support,
 	- [ ] Linux